etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/transformers.md

 # data
 To pre-process sequential data to be passed into a Transformer, we must first generate the **embeddings**.

-For a text-generation example, the data is first [[sequential modeling#tokenization|tokenized]] and then converted into vector embeddings which capture the semantic meaning of each token.
+For a text-generation example, the data is first [[sequence modeling#tokenization|tokenized]] and then converted into vector embeddings which capture the semantic meaning of each token.
 Next, we add the **positional encoding** to each embedding---these can be thought of as vectors in the embedding space that encode only the index position of each token in the sequence.
 This information is crucial for the self-[[attention]] mechanism.
 Adding the positional encoding to the token embedding gives us our final embedding for each token.

 >[!important] Parameters
 >In this data pre-processing stage alone, we already see the need for many trainable parameters.